 The culture we live in today is impersonal and individualistic, and the effects can be felt in the church.
 Christians often struggle to experience the kind of community and fellowship that is vulnerable and sanctifying.
 We minimize the importance of building one another up (1 Thessalonians 5:11) and sharpening one another, as iron sharpens iron (Proverbs 27:17).
+This serves as a reminder that discipleship is important.

 The local church is made up of many members, each having its own function, who make up the body of Christ (Romans 12:4-5).
 As Christians, we should desire to grow in the knowledge of God and to do so with fellow believers in the context of the church.
 To better understand what discipleship is, each believer must know at a deep, personal level what it means to be a disciple.